triggermesh/docs/docs/targets/awssns.md

 ![Bridge overview](../images/aws-targets/aws-sns-bridge-create-3.png)

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with the AWS SNS Target was successfully created.
+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with the AWS SNS Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)